rosyberti/website/python-course/index.md

 [Click here to sign up for our Slack community and start communicating with other students!](https://join.slack.com/t/nickmccullumscourses/shared_invite/zt-d9bj9yus-rkbkJNaDEEhYCXD8A4zkTw)

-## Course Repository
+## Course Repository & Practice Problems

-All of the code for this course can be found in [this GitHub repository](https://github.com/nicholasmccullum/python-sql-finance).
+All of the code for this course's practice problems can be found in [this GitHub repository](https://github.com/nicholasmccullum/learn-python).

+There are two options that you can use to complete the practice problems:

+* Open them in your browser with a platform called Binder using this link (recommended)
+* Download the repository to your local computer and open them in a Jupyter Notebook using Anaconda (a bit more tedious)

+Note that binder can take up to a minute to load the repository, so please be patient.

+Within that repository, there is a folder called `starter-files` and a folder called `finished-files`.
+You should open the appropriate practice problems within the `starter-files` folder and only consult the corresponding file in the `finished-files` folder if you get stuck.

 The repository is public, which means that you can suggest changes using a pull request later in this course if you’d like.